imagen2/imagen_databank/README.rst

 Basic information is available from the `project wiki`_.

-This is a Python package that combines a Python library *imagen_databank* for basic sanity check and preprocessing of Imagen data and a set of scripts to extract, check, anonymize and transform raw Imagen data.
+This Python package combines a Python library *imagen_databank* for basic sanity check and preprocessing of Imagen data and a set of scripts to extract, check, anonymize and transform raw Imagen data.

 ``imagen_databank``
   Read and perform sanity checks on raw datasets.